December 8, 2015

 Horst Dickert Memorial Scholarship, $1,000

-Available to a student enrolled in a post-secondary horticulture or landscape-related program, or any other program with areas of study of benefit to the horticulture industry, at an Ontario college or university.
+Available to a full time student enrolled in a post-secondary horticulture or landscape-related program, or any other program with areas of study of benefit to the horticulture industry, at an Ontario college or university.
 The candidate must have an interest in native plants and their use in the landscape, demonstrated by a letter from an instructor and/or an employer.

 Waterloo Chapter Green Industry Scholarship - $1,000